rht-labs/tech-exercise/docs/slides/content/tech-exercise-v.md

 #### What is it?
 Advanced Deployments 🚚📦📦📦👷
-* Autoscaling - horizontally scale applications based on observed metrics
+* Autoscaling - horizontally scale applications based on observed metrics.
-* Blue / Green Deployments - release, validate and switch
+* Blue / Green Deployments - release, validate and switch.
 * A/B Deployments - great for testing new features in small groups.
-One release with traffic routing between each
+One release with traffic routing between each.
   * Don't forget to take measures!!
 * Canary Release - Like a canary in the mines ...
-Exposing a small number of real users to a new version
+Exposing a small number of real users to a new version.
-* Feature Toggling (Flags) - modifying system behaviours without changing the code
+* Feature Toggling (Flags) - modifying system behaviors without changing the code.